spree/deface/README.markdown

 Usage
 -----

-There is 2 ways of using Deface, you can either
+There are 2 ways of using Deface:

 - use the `Deface::Override` ruby class directly
-- add `.deface` files containing a to the app/overrides folder of your app.
+- add specially formatted `.deface` files to the app/overrides folder of your app.

 Using Deface::Override